MichelleBKlynn/swift-switchStatement-readme/README.md

 // prints "x is in the range of 6-10"
 ````

-Or, you could use write it like this:
+Or, you could write it like this:

 ````Swift
 let x = 9